 - SLS – Number Of Sliders Thrown For Strikes

 - SLS% – Percentage Of Sliders Thrown For Strikes

 - SM – Opposing Batter Swings And Misses

 - SM% – Percentage Of Total Pitches Thar Are Swings And Misses

 - SO – Strikeout – The pitcher is credited a strikeout when the batter receives 3 strikes while they are pitching.

-- SR – Spin Rate – This is the rate at which the ball spins once it is released from the pitcher.
-This is measured in revolutions per minute.
+- SR – Spin Rate – The rate at which the ball spins once it is released from the pitcher’s hand – measured in revolutions per minute.

-- SV – Save – A save is credited to the pitcher when they enter the game with the lead and is able to maintain the lead.
-The criteria for a save are as follows: the pitcher is not the winning pitcher, the lead is 3 or less runs when they enter the game, the potential trying run is on base, at bat, or on deck.
+- SV – Save – A save is credited to the pitcher when they enter the game with the lead and they are able to maintain the lead.
+The criteria for a save are as follows: the pitcher is not considered the “winning pitcher”, the lead is 3 runs or fewer when they enter the game, the potential tying run is on base, at bat, or on deck.

 - SV% – Save Percentage